Commutative algebra in tensor categories: Preliminaries

 \subsection{Higher Verlinde categories}

 The motivation behind most of the current paper is to develop algebraic geometry in tensor categories like to the categories $\Ver_{p^n}$ (defined over fields of characteristic $p>0$) from \cite{BEO}, to which we refer for definition and properties.
 In the current paper we work in more abstraction and generality.
 We do investigate to some extent validity of hypotheses in the categories $\Ver_{p^n}$.
+We also use $\Ver_{p^\infty}$ for the union of the categories $\Ver_{p^n},n>0$ as constructed in \cite{BE, BEO}.
+For $\mathrm{char}(k)\not=2$, we define the tensor category $\sVec$ of supervector spaces as the category of finite dimensional $\mZ/2$-graded vector spaces with Koszul sign rule for the braiding.
+We use the notational shortcut